 - MathML annotations

-Another alternative of Matlab is Maxima which was inspired by the legendary Algebra system Macsyma.
-It is a system used for manipulating numerical expressions such as Taylor series, Laplace transformations, Vectors, Tensors, and Matrices.
-Very accurate results are provided by using exact floating numbers, fractional values, and integers.
+Another alternative to Matlab is Maxima, inspired by the legendary Algebra system Macsyma.
+It is a system for manipulating numerical expressions such as Taylor series, Laplace transformations, Vectors, Tensors, and Matrices.
+Accurate results are provided using exact floating numbers, fractional values, and integers.
 The Source Forge file manager consists of all the pre-compiled binaries.
-The source code can be compiled on Windows, Mac OS etc. The data and functions can be plotted in two and three Dimensions.
+The source code can be compiled on Windows, Mac OS, etc. The data and functions can be plotted in two and Three Dimensions.
 It is available publicly with active usage.
 Maxima undergo frequent updating to remove bugs and improve the coding.
-New suggestions are provided by the active community members.
+The active community members provide new suggestions.

 4. Sage Math

-AnyLogic is the best Matlab alternative which is an open-source simulation software to deal with any Business challenges.
+AnyLogic is the best Matlab alternative, an open-source simulation software to deal with business challenges.
 It is a virtually pleasant drag-and-drop environment.
-It includes a graphical modeling language written with Java and can be customized.
-AnyLogic provides a platform to solve Dynamic business challenges by simulation of the needs.
-There are various tools to resolve complex business modules and provide elegant reports and workflow models.
+It includes a graphical modelling language written with Java; users can customize it.
+AnyLogic provides a platform to solve Dynamic business challenges by simulation the needs.
+Various tools exist to resolve complex business modules and provide elegant reports and workflow models.
 Thousands of Commercial organizations, Academic institutions make use of AnyLogic.
-Increased efficiency and better risk analysis to tackle complex business challenges, is a significant feature of AnyLogic.
-Matlab cannot match the flexibility to capture the complexity and provide such higher insights.
+Increased efficiency and better risk analysis to tackle complex business challenges are significant features of AnyLogic.
+It cannot match the flexibility to capture the complexity and provide higher insights.

 6. Enterprise Architect

 A dynamic programming language used to perform analytics on numeric and computational sciences.
 The simple syntax makes it comfortable for data analysis.
 It is capable of using multiple C and Fortran library codes.
-It allows for computing data parallelly or sequentially on distributed clusters.
-Multiple dispatch is a feature of Julia which combines functional behaviors from different argument types.
+It allows for computing data parallel or sequentially on distributed clusters.
+Various dispatches are a feature of Julia that combines functional behaviours from different argument types.
 Automatic and more specialized codes are generated by calling Pyfunctions and C functions.
 Julia makes use of a built-in package manager.
-The test code can be experiment quickly through REPL (Read-Eval-Print-Loop) through an interactive shell session.
-Multi-dimensional data can be loaded quickly and functions such as aggregations, joins can be performed.
-It is compatible with other interfaces such as Java, R etc. Julia can be downloaded and run by anyone, and the installation is pretty straightforward.
+The test code can be experimented with quickly through REPL (Read-Eval-Print-Loop) through an interactive shell session.
+Multi-dimensional data can be loaded quickly, and functions such as aggregation join can be performed.
+It is compatible with other interfaces such as Java, R, etc. Julia can be downloaded and run by anyone, and the installation is pretty straightforward.

-This has been a guide on Matlab Alternatives.
-Here we have discussed the top 7 Matlab Alternatives with there uses and features.
-You may also look at the following article to learn more –
+This has been a guide to Matlab Alternatives.
+Here we have discussed the introduction, uses and list of Matlab alternatives.
+You may also look at the following articles to learn more –